 #6 Remember Why You’re Attending

 Don’t forget however that you have employed a web agency to design and develop your website because you want a professional job done and you want the website to achieve your goals.
-Try to take into consideration the years of experience your web design has and remember that listening to their advice is in your best interest if you want your website to work.
+Try to take into consideration the years of experience your web designer has and remember that listening to their advice is in your best interest if you want your website to work towards meeting your goals.